United Nations Human Rights for Middle East and North Africa

 Inspired by the Charter of the United Nations, international human rights treaties to promote and protect all human rights for all people, the Office of the High Commissioner for Human Rights (OHCHR) established its Regional Office in the Middle East and North Africa in 2002.
-The Regional Office currently covers 11 countries: Algeria, Bahrain, Egypt, Jordan, Kuwait, Lebanon, Morocco, Oman, Qatar, Saudi Arabia, and United Arab Emirates.
+The Regional Office currently covers Algeria, Bahrain, Jordan, Kuwait, Lebanon, Morocco, Oman, Qatar, Saudi Arabia, and United Arab Emirates.
 OHCHR is implementing a technical cooperation programme in Saudi Arabia through a field presence based on a three-year agreement.

 The Middle East and North Africa faces significant challenges, including situations of armed conflict, the rise of violent extremism and the counter-terrorism narrative affecting civil and political rights as well as deeply rooted discrimination against groups.
 The region is also affected by long-standing conflicts/disputes, such as the Israeli occupation of Arab territories.
 Violations of international humanitarian law and international human rights law in Syria, Iraq, Libya, Palestine, and Yemen have impacted heavily on the human rights situation in the region, affecting thereof countries covered by the Regional Office.

 The Regional Office focuses on: